 Training in TrainME is automatically recorded within the system.
 Training delivered by an external provider is not automatically loaded into THEMIS.
 Individual staff must record their completed training as External Training in THEMIS Staff Self Service

 For queries about the content of your training record, please contact your local health and safety business partner.

-The University Services Health & Safety team generates quarterly divisional training reports which captures both staff and student training records.
-If you wish to receive this report please first discuss with your local health and safety business partner and email firstname.lastname@example.org.
+The Health & Safety Services team generates quarterly divisional training reports which captures both staff and student training records.
+If you wish to receive this report please first discuss with your local health and safety business partner and then email your request to firstname.lastname@example.org.